|

 Getting to

-Kea from the airport is easy.
-Take a taxi to Lavrion and get on the ferry which runs every three or four hours
+Kea from Eleftherios Venizelos Airport is easy.
+Take a taxi or the bus to Lavrion and get on the ferry which runs

-and more on weekends.
-To get to Lavrion from Athens you can take the bus which leaves every half hour from Mavromateon terminal at the bottom of Green Park (Pedion Areos) near the intersection of Alexandras Avenue and Patission Street in Athens
+a couple times a day and more on weekends.
+To get to Lavrion from Athens you can take the bus which leaves every half hour from Mavromateon terminal at the bottom of Green Park (Pedion Areos) near the intersection of Alexandras Avenue and Patission Street .
+It takes an hour.
+Or you can go by taxi.

-and takes an hour, or go by taxi.
-The Makedon and the Marina Express sails back and forth at least twice a day in the off-season and as many as six a day during
+The Makedon and the Marmaris Express sail back and forth at least twice a day in the off-season and as many as six times a day during

-If you want to arrange a taxi transfer in advance contact George Kokkotos the famous taxi driver by visiting his
+If you want to arrange a taxi transfer to Lavrion from the airport or your hotel in Athens or even from Pireaus, contact George Kokkotos the famous taxi driver by visiting his

 doing one-day tours to Kea which is a great way to see

-the island if you don't have time.
+the island if you don't have time to stay overnight.
 He picks you up at your

 hotel around 7am and you catch the first ferry to Kea.
 You drive